 Some educators employed by the platform are excellent.
 Some parents have come up praising the few.
 However, most of them do not know what they are doing may confuse the students even more.

 According to Yup, five percent of teachers who get a chance to teach mathematics are graduates, and all are certified teachers.
 Some of the teachers are highly qualified and have been on the site for more than five years.
 As seen in the Yup.com reviews on the site, most parents and students are unsatisfied.
 Yup com reviews outside the site point towards many inexperienced and unskilled teachers, with most users showing dissatisfaction.

 You might have to wait a few weeks for customer support to get back to you, especially if you have issues with subscriptions.
-The site support will be impolite to you and even do not apologize to you, but they may never offer any help.
+The site support will be impolite to you and not apologize to you, but they may never offer any help.
 On review sites such as Glassdoor, customer support addresses issues raised by users.

 However, these users claim nothing happens after the PR gimmicks on review sites.

 It is easier to find positive Varsity Tutors reviews online, as this company has professional math tutors and great prices.

 The website and mobile app are easy to use.
 The problem only lies with the staff and the education system laid out by Yup.

 On opening Yup, you will see a simple website with a sign-up section.
 The menu has only one item, “About.”
 The drop-down menu shows when you click on “About,” you find other menu items, including How Yup Works, Tutors, For Schools or For Families, How Yup Teaches, and FAQ.